-At times, due to some reasons this process might get interrupted or your Outlook may fail to perform synchronization successfully.
-Depending on your email account settings, the amount of Outlook data, and several other reasons, the synchronization process may run into troubles that lead to Microsoft Outlook to hang or slow down.
-This, in turn, causes to Sync errors.
+At times, this process might get interrupted and your Outlook may fail to sync emails successfully.
+Depending on your email account settings, the amount of Outlook data, and several other reasons, the synchronization process may be stopped due to a large OST file.

-Before going with any steps, first, check if the sync issues occur between your Microsoft Exchange Server (MES) mailbox and the OST (offline folder) file, i.e. check to see whether your OST file is being synchronized or not.
-To perform this, follow the below steps:
+Before trying to fix the Outlook sync error with the given methods, check if the sync issue is between your Microsoft Exchange Server (MES) mailbox and the OST (offline folder) file.
+To check whether your OST file is being synchronized or not follow the below steps:

-Step1: Open Outlook and right-click any folder it can be your Inbox, Sent Items or Drafts etc.,
+Step 1: Open Outlook and right-click on any of the folder present in your Inbox, Sent Items, Drafts, etc.

-Step2: Select Properties – > click on Synchronization tab and look for Statistics for this folder
+Step 2: Select Properties and click on Synchronization tab and look for Statistics for this folder

-If the number of items in the Server folder contains section matches (is same as) with that of in the Offline folder contains section then, your Outlook folders are properly synched.
+If the number of items in the Server folder contains section (is same as) with that of in the Offline folder, your Outlook folders are properly synched.
 If the number of items differs in both the sections then, you will have to verify the profile settings.
 For these just follow these steps: